jan-brinkmann/docker-cron-job/README.md

 every minute.

 ## Customizing
-Set any cron schedule by setting `CRON_SCHEDULE`.
+Apply any cron schedule by setting `CRON_SCHEDULE`.
 For instance, if you want to run your job once day:
 ```
 docker run -e CRON_SCHEDULE="0 * * * *" docker-cron-job
 ```